Artist Support Grants

 - Food or beverages for hospitality or entertainment functions

-- Grants may not be awarded for prizes, competitions, scholarships, tuition or financial awards.
+- Prizes, competitions, scholarships, tuition, or financial awards.

-- If logistics/time frame of project change, the Art Council must be contacted
+- If the logistics/time frame of the project changes, the Art Council must be contacted.

-- All publicity must include new JCAC logo AND North Carolina Arts Council Logo.
-These logos can be accessed below.
+- All publicity must include the JCAC logo AND North Carolina Arts Council Logo AND Tagline.
+These can be accessed below.

 - All performance/display venues should be ADA accessible and open to the public.